From Rubber to Porcelain

 First, rubber deck tiles are designed to withstand harsh weather conditions and UV rays from the sun.
 This makes them ideal for decks in areas that experience extreme temperatures or high humidity levels.
 The product's durability also means that it won't fade or warp over time, making them one of the best investments you can make for your home's exterior decorating needs.

-In addition, rubber deck tiles come with a warranty ranging from five to fifteen years depending on the manufacturer.
+In addition, outdoor rubber deck tiles come with a warranty ranging from five to fifteen years depending on the manufacturer.
 This provides peace of mind that your investment will remain intact as long as you maintain proper care and follow the instructions provided by the manufacturer.
 Regular cleaning with soap and water is recommended to keep your tiles looking new and extend their lifespan even further.

-4.Do rubber deck tiles get hot?
+4. Do rubber deck tiles get hot?

 It's an understandable concern for those looking to upgrade their patio or balcony with new decking material.
 On one hand, you want something attractive and durable - but on the other, you don't want it uncomfortably warm when you walk barefoot across it.

 Fortunately, there are several factors at play here.
-To better understand what kind of temperature experience you can expect from your rubber deck tiles, consider these points:
+To better understand what kind of temperature experience you can expect from your outdoor rubber deck tiles, consider these points:

 - Heat Transfer Properties: Rubber is naturally resistant to heat transfer, meaning that even if temperatures rise above average during the day, your feet won't feel like they're standing over a stovetop!